Rararazzbian/RiivAI/README.md

 # THIS BOT IS UNFINISHED AND WILL NOT FUNCTION CORRECTLY, DO NOT TRY TO RUN THIS.

-The bot uses the following environment variables:

-- `OPENAI_API_KEY` for the OpenAI API key.
-- `DISCORD_TOKEN` for the Discord bot token.
-- `LLM_ENDPOINT` for the endpoint of the language model.
-- `LLM_MODEL` for the name of the language model.
-- `GOOGLESEARCH_API_KEY` for your google search API key.
-- `GOOGLESEARCH_CSI_ID` for your google search CSI ID.

 The bot connects to Discord using the `discord.py` library and listens for messages that mention it.
 When a message is received, the bot sends the message along with some extra information (such as message ID, channel ID, server ID, etc.) to the language model endpoint using the `requests` library.

 The language model endpoint receives the message and the list of functions available in the plugins folder.
 It then generates a response using GPT and returns it as a JSON object.
 The bot parses the response and checks the finish reason.
 It will then either send the AI's message through Discord as a response, or call a function and repeat until it responds with an answer to the users original message.